FelixPlastik/AI-and-I/things for datasets/README.md

 ### `2.
 2D-3D cup`
 ### For object detections a 2D representation of a cup is enough to be a cup.
-For humans a cup just makes sense when you can drink out of it.
-The 2D-3D cup is compromise for both realities.
+For humans a cup just makes sense if you can drink out of it.
+The 2D-3D cup is a compromise for both realities.
 ![c](img/capri-gif.gif)

 <br><br><br>